2024 East–West Line disruption: Incident

-At about 9 am local time on 25 September 2024, a faulty eastbound Kawasaki C151 train (T310) was pulled out of service at Clementi station.
-Eyewitnesses reported smoke emitting from the train as it arrived at Clementi station.
-The 850 passengers on the train disembarked and SMRT staff guided the passengers to Clementi station.
-To return to Ulu Pandan Depot, it had to switchover at Queenstown station.
-Near Dover station, a defective axle box dropped on the tracks, causing the bogie frame to be dislodged from the third car of the six-car train.
-The bogie damaged the third rail (exposing its cables), power cables, point machines (which enabled trains to change tracks), and rail fasteners as well as causing rail breaks across 2.55 km (Note: initially reported as 1.6 km) of track, triggering a power trip at 9:25am, which stalled the train.
+At about 9:00 a.m.
+Singapore Time on 25 September 2024, a faulty eastbound Kawasaki C151 train (T310) was pulled out of service at Clementi station.
+Eyewitnesses reported smoke emitting from the train as it arrived at the station.
+To return to Ulu Pandan Depot, the T310 train switched over at Queenstown station.
+When the train was travelling westward near Dover station, a defective axle box dropped onto the tracks, causing the bogie frame to dislodge from the third car of the six-car train.
+The dislodged bogie caused "extensive damage" to the affected track stretch, triggering a power outage at 9:25 a.m. that stalled the train.
+The incident caused 46 rail breaks across 2.55 km (Note: Initially reported as 1.6 km.) of track, and damaged the third rail, power cables, rail fasteners and point machines that enable trains to change tracks.

-This also stalled four other trains between Clementi and Buona Vista, including a train 40 m near Clementi station, and the affected passengers from that stalled train also disembarked and walked to Clementi station with SMRT staff guidance.
-The train operator, SMRT Trains, first reported the incident at 9:52 am and suspended train services between the Queenstown and Boon Lay stations.
-The Land Transport Authority (LTA) later announced at 2:45 pm that there would not be train services between Boon Lay and Queenstown for the rest of that day because of the extensive damage.
+The accident also stalled four trains between Clementi and Buona Vista, including one that was 40 m from Clementi station.
+Passengers from that stalled train disembarked and walked to Clementi station with SMRT staff guidance.
+The train operator, SMRT Trains, reported the incident at 9:52 a.m., and suspended train services between Queenstown and Boon Lay stations.
+At 2:45 p.m., the LTA announced there would be no train services between Boon Lay and Queenstown for the rest of that day because of "extensive damage".